elenamarinaki/javascript---advanced_concepts/03-js_foundation_II.md

 #### ⚠️ Leakage of global variables

 When variables are not defined through keywords _var_, _let_ _const_.
 To avoid this => `'use strict'`

+### Function scope vs block scope

+- in function scope, we cannot access the "insides" of a function
+- `const` and `var` are block scoped